Wednesday March 10, 4:30-5:30PM via Zoom

 - Revolver (or gun/pistol/etc.)

 Rooms: Read a book that takes place at least partially in the room, or has the name of the room in the title.

 - Dining Room

 For the virtual display of books for these prompts, please click here.
 It will be updated weekly with new books,

 Best books of 2020: A rotating display of best books listed by various publications

 Browse a selection of new and interesting books available at the time of posting.
 We will update often.

 Audible–Listen to free eaudiobooks at stories.audible.com

-Here is a list of websites you might find useful over the next few weeks to help your children during the school closure.
+Here is a list of websites you might find useful to help your children during any school closures.